linnykoleh/Spring/Notes.md

 ![alt text](images/handout/Screenshot_111.png)

-- The <context:mbean-server/> declares a bean of type `org.springframework.jmx.support.MBeanServerFactoryBean`.
+- The \<context:mbean-server/> declares a bean of type `org.springframework.jmx.support.MBeanServerFactoryBean`.
-  This bean has the responsibility of obtaining a `javax.management.MBeanServer` reference from the the standard JMX 1.2 javax.management.MBeanServerFactory API.
+  This bean has the responsibility of obtaining a `javax.management.MBeanServer` reference from the javax.management.MBeanServerFactory.

-- The <context:mbean-export/> declares a bean of type `org.springframework.jmx.export.MBeanExporter`,
+- The \<context:mbean-export/> declares a bean of type `org.springframework.jmx.export.MBeanExporter`,
    and this is the bean that allows exposing any Spring-managed bean to a MBeanServer without the need to define any Spring-managed bean to a MBeanServer without the need to define any JMX-specific information in the bean classes.

 - `@EnableMBeanExport` is very important, because it enables default exporting of all standard MBeans from the Spring context and there is no need to configure the exporter bean explicitly.
-	- Behind the scenes, it basically declares and registers a bean of type `JmxMBeanServer` and a bean of type AnnotationMBeanExporter for you that will take care of registering and will expose your Spring managed beans as MBean
+	- Behind the scenes, it basically declares and registers a bean of type `JmxMBeanServer` and a bean of type `AnnotationMBeanExporter` for you that will take care of registering and will expose your Spring managed beans as MBean

 ```java
 @SpringBootApplication